-Reaper: Intermediate & Advanced Skills for Creativity
+Reaper: Intermediate & Advanced Skills For Creativity

 There is a lot to learn about Reaper and this brief guide cannot cover it all.
 It’s also worth mentioning that this isn’t a Reaper daw (digital audio workstation) review.

-If you’re a beginner to Reaper or are just starting out with music production software, make sure to check out my previous article, The Complete Beginner’s Guide to Reaper.
+If you’re a beginner to Reaper automation or are just starting out with music production software, make sure to check out my previous article, The Complete Beginner’s Guide to Reaper.

 Instead, my goal here is to cover some of the ground between the beginner and advanced users as there is a lot that Reaper offers.
 This is for you, the reader, to take away what I consider to be key skills both to expand creative possibilities within Reaper and to become more efficient with routine music production tasks.

-Most notably, this tutorial includes getting around Reaper’s audio interface quickly, enabling, recording midi and audio tracks and editing automation, audio and automation midi editing.
+Most notably, this tutorial includes getting around Reaper’s audio interface quickly, enabling, and recording midi and audio tracks and editing automation, audio and automation midi editing.
 This guide is based on the latest version of what Reaper includes in 2019.

-For those of you that would prefer a visual walkthrough, watch this 10 minute Reaper tutorial video on YouTube below…
+For those of you that would prefer a visual walkthrough, watch this 10-minute Reaper tutorial video on YouTube below…

-Getting Around Quickly and Other Routine Tasks
+Getting Around Quickly And Other Routine Tasks

 You’ll find that scrolling is one way to get around your project but it’s slow, especially with bigger projects.
 Enter the Navigator, accessible by default with control + alt + v.